GavinDmello/heinrich/Readme.md

 #### https
 You can run the load-balancer in https mode by setting https flag equal to true.
 By default the load-balancer will run in http mode.
 Remember to provide the key and the certificate.
 It will contain a boolean value (true/false)

+#### reporting
+You can configure heinrich with an smtp server.
+Whenever backend server(s) experience downtime, the configured email receipients will be notified via email about the downtime.
+You will need to provide the host, port  of the smtp server  and also the credentials of the user sending the email in case secure mode is enabled.

 #### multiCore
 Enabling this feature ensures that all your cores are utilized.
 This mode guarantees more throughput as you have more processes serving requests.
 Disabling this feature will run a single loadbalancer which is highly unfavourable.
 It will contain a boolean value (true/false)